How to generate the Design History File for your medical device

 Why:

-6. Vulnerabilities and Vulnerability Impact Assessments
+7. Vulnerabilities & Vulnerability Impact Assessments

 Key resulting document: Vulnerability Report